 5. Not collecting patient-reported outcome data at all

 The mistake: By far, the biggest mistake that you can make is not collecting anything.
 Many people have intentions to collect patient-reported outcomes, but intentions won’t cut it.
 You either have outcome data, or you don’t.
 In health care today, your value is defined by the relationship between your patient’s outcomes and the cost of service.
 If you don’t have patient-reported outcome data, you can’t quantify your value.
 Having outcome data is not just a bonus — it is a must.

-The remedy: Don’t over think it!
+The remedy: Don’t overthink it!
 If you are not currently collecting outcome data, start doing so NOW.
 We often see people in “analysis paralysis” limbo — what PRO measures should we use?
 When should we administer them?
 Do we need IRB approval?
 How are we going to design our research?
-The reality is, all of these questions can be answered later.
+The reality is that all of these questions can be answered later.
 You don’t need to have a grandiose plan for how you are going to use the data when you start.
 In fact, it is often easier to answer these questions when you actually have some data to work with.

 What you can’t go back and do retrospectively, however, is collect PRO data.
 It’s time-sensitive.
 Once the window has passed, it’s gone forever.
 Think of it like auto insurance.
 There are a million policies out there, and you can spend months looking into each one to find out which is best for you.
 But if you get pulled over or end up in a wreck and you have nothing, all that research you did and your best intentions to get a good policy are not going to help.
 You either have it, or you don’t.